This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 If the target’s datasets contain personal data, then data protection compliance is likely to be an important part of due diligence.
 A key issue will be whether individuals (including employees and customers) have been informed about, and (where required) consented to, how the target uses their personal data.

 The first place to look for consent would be the target’s contracts, application forms and marketing literature.
-The GDPR, which is probably the high watermark for data privacy law internationally, states that consent must be freely given, specific, informed and unambiguous for most processing.
-Consent must be ‘explicit’ for processing sensitive data and for data exports from the European Economic Area (EEA).
-Whether consent is valid will depend on the circumstances, but broadly: an opt-in, for example by ticking a box on an application form, is required.
+The GDPR, which is probably still the high watermark for data privacy law internationally, states that consent must be freely given, specific, informed and unambiguous for most processing.
+Consent must be ‘explicit’ for processing sensitive data and for data exports from the European Economic Area (EEA) or the UK (depending on whether the GDPR or the UK GDPR applies).
+Whether consent is valid will depend on the circumstances, but broadly under the GDPR: an opt-in, for example by ticking a box on an application form, is required.
 Silence – or an opt-out – will not be valid consent.
 It is particularly hard to prove that employees have ‘freely given’ their consent, given the power imbalance between employers and employees.

 If there is no consent, the buyer should assess whether the target’s data use is permitted under any other conditions.
 The most commonly used conditions under the GDPR tend to be more specific (for example, data use necessary to perform a contract) – or they require a judgement as to whether they’re satisfied (for example, whether the target’s ‘legitimate interests’ in using the data outweigh the data subject’s interests).